Great web content is useful only if it’s easy to find.

-It doesn’t matter how much great website content you have if it’s not easy for users to find.
-Making minor adjustments can be tedious and – depending on how much content your website has – time consuming.
-But little tweaks to page headlines, keywords and links will help improve your website’s ranking, encourage users to stay longer on your site and increase your website traffic.
+It doesn’t matter how much great website content you have if it’s hard for users to find it.
+And while making minor adjustments can be tedious and – depending on how much content your website has – time consuming, there are a few specific writing strategies that will help improve your website’s ranking, encourage users to stay longer on your site and increase your website traffic.

 For example, take this headline: “Business B2B: The ultimate guide to selling to businesses.”
-The “Business B2B” part of the title would act as the keyword, and everything after the colon is what would encourage users to click on the link and function as additional long tail keyword search material (eg, “guide for selling b2b services to businesses”).
+The “Business B2B” part of the title would act as the keyword, and everything after the colon would encourage users to click on the link and function as additional long tail keyword search material – e.g., “guide for selling b2b services to businesses.”

 Once your site has had time to build its reputation, you can go after more competitive keywords.
 This strategy is particularly helpful for small businesses because it’s easy for higher-ranked sites and pages to overshadow your content.

 You can use Google’s Webmaster Tools to see which keywords are bringing up your site in the search results.
 Just click on the “search analytics” tab on the dashboard, and filter data by search queries for pages or pieces of content you’re interested in.

-Adding more website content adds more search visits.
+3. Adding more content increases search visits.

 Add more content to existing pages.

-Add more pages to your website.
+Add new pages to your website.

 As for different links that go to the same piece of content, using the same text is a no-no; try to mix it up and throw in some unique keyword phrases.
-And keep in mind that even if internal linking doesn’t better your site’s rankings, it will provide users with a better experience, which will make it more likely for them to subscribe and share your content with others.
+Also keep in mind that even if internal linking doesn’t improve your site’s rankings, it will provide users with a better experience, which will make it more likely for them to subscribe and share your content with others.

-Building natural links by getting users to share your content should remain the number one goal, as it will significantly increase your site’s exposure on the web and increase traffic to your website.
-Contribute to the rate at which your content’s shared by sharing it yourself more than once, especially if it’s been updated.
+Building natural links by getting users to share your content should remain the number one goal, as it will significantly increase your site’s exposure on the web and increase your traffic.
+Contribute to the rate at which your content’s shared by sharing it yourself more than once – especially if it’s been updated.
 Share on Facebook, Twitter, Google Plus and LinkedIn.